-My child brought home a turtle, can we keep it?
+- My child brought home a turtle.
+Can we keep it?

 It is not recommended that wild turtles be kept as pets.
 They are long-lived, require proper care, and can carry Salmonella bacteria; however, some species of turtles can be collected from the wild, depending on species.
 To collect an allowed species from the wild, a person must have a permit or a hunting or fishing license.
 Protected species such as Eastern box turtles and alligator snapping turtles and their eggs cannot be collected at any time from the wild.
-If you see one of a turtle crossing the road and would like to help it, a turtle can be picked up and moved to the other side of road in the direction it was heading.
+If you see a turtle crossing the road and would like to help it, a turtle can be picked up and moved to the other side of road in the direction it was heading.
 Turtles should not be handled by their tails.
 Instead, turtles should be handled by grasping the back of their shells firmly with two hands.
 Never compromise personal safety to assist wildlife.
 If you find a turtle that is injured, you may contact a permitted wildlife rehabilitator.
 Turtles do not provide care to their young once eggs are laid.
 No species of turtle eggs are to be collected from the wild.

 - I need assistance in removing wildlife.
 What can I do?

 The Department of Natural Resources does not provide removal or capture services for problem wildlife.
 Additionally, domesticated animals are not regulated by the Indiana Department of Natural Resources.

 If necessary, you can contact a qualified Wildlife or Waterfowl Control Operator to deal with problem wildlife (such as when causing damage or posing a threat to people or domestic animals).
 Operators name their own rates and fees.